 Starting in prison, Milken began repositioning his life.
 A cancer survivor, he became a loud and active champion of medical research.
 Milken has raised hundreds of millions of dollars for cancer research.
-He is the ultimate philanthropist, well respected in almost every circle and a brilliant and innovative thinker.
+He is the ultimate philanthropist, is well-respected in almost every circle and is a brilliant and innovative thinker.

 And he has a team around him that continues to enforce his reputational reclamation.
 When I was a journalist, I wrote about Milken and his history.
 The mention was overwhelmingly positive, focusing on all his good works.
-When the story went to print, I received an email from members of Milken’s team.
+No sooner did the story run, though, than I received an email from members of Milken’s team.
 Their complaint?
 That I mentioned his conviction and jail time at all.
 Milken’s personal history, they argued, is all about his philanthropy and thought leadership.
 Mentioning his conviction was out of place.
 It was the kind of aggressive reputation management I didn’t expect – nor will I ever forget.

 While much of reputation protection and defense seems reactive, it really isn’t.
 True, you might not be able to anticipate a specific crisis when it comes, but that doesn’t mean you can’t plan for one.
 At minimum, you should have an internal team of people in place whose job it is to coordinate strategy for when a reputational crisis hits, in addition to working with your outside communications team to craft a plan.
 That plan has to take into account everyone who might be affected by a reputational blow: employees, customers, partners, friends and family.

 A plan also has to touch every media channel available to you.
 In a social-media-driven world, that means specific plans for Twitter, Facebook and LinkedIn.
 That means identifying influencers who can promote your side of the story.
 You also need to think about how you will utilize digital-video channels like YouTube, broadcast and cable television, and newspapers and blogs.
-It’s impossible to have an effective reputational-crisis strategy if any single messaging medium is ignored or downplayed.
+No reputation-crisis strategy can be effective if any messaging medium is ignored or downplayed.